denysdovhan/smart-home/docs/hardware.md

 | [Google Home Mini][google-home-mini]         | `192.168.50.220`   | [Google Cast][cast]           |
 | [Google Nest Mini][google-nest-mini]         | `192.168.50.221`   | [Google Cast][cast]           |

-\* — means the device is connected via Ethernet instead of WiFi to ensure more reliable connection.
+\* — means the device is connected via Ethernet instead of WiFi to ensure a more reliable connection.

 \*\* — means the device is integrated via custom integration.